 - Six shelters are available for rental (each shelter has 8-10 large picnic tables and a grill).
 To reserve a shelter call 937.236.9622.
 The cost for each shelter is $25.00.

 5401 Chambersburg Road

-- One shelter with restroom and grill (not available for reservation, first come first serve)
+- One shelter and grill (not available for reservation, first come first serve)

 - Sports - A basketball court, football field (maintained by Wayne Pee Wee Football), two tennis courts